 Xcelerate is used at Felder KG’s company headquarters in Hall in Tyrol in conjunction with a Makino a51nx.
 Given that there are several Makinos in house, this processing machine was the optimal solution.
 “We have simple components that we can load very well using the robot.
 The batch sizes that we handle with the robot vary between 30 and 300 units.”

-Felder KG’s biggest challenge, he went on to state, is to make automation profitable despite small batch sizes.
+Felder KG’s biggest challenge is to make automation profitable despite small batch sizes.
 “According to our calculations, we’re expecting a necessary reduction in labour costs by as early as next year.”